AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

-If you are familiar with the concept of bond conduction and you just want to find the right pair of bone conduction headphones, you can immediately jump to our list of 9 best bone conduction headphones.
+If you are familiar with the concept of bone conduction and you just want to find the right pair of bone conduction headphones, you can immediately jump to our list of 12 best bone conduction headphones in 2022.
 You will find some great options here.

 In the end, we are going to discuss all the important features that you should take into consideration when buying bone conduction headphones and warn you about some common issues you might experience while using this type of headphones.